Created: Wednesday, 22 June 2011 16:24

 This article is one from 15 different Papua New Guinean scientists taken from the manuscript of the new Grade 9 Science Outcomes textbook prior to the design and editing processes currently being undertaken at Pearson Education Australia.
-This is Rodney’s story.
+This is Rita’s story.
 I hope all the parents, teachers and students read and enjoy it.
 More scientists’ stories will appear here during the next few months.

 This photograph is of Nuerse Rita Asimba weighing a young child in hospital.

 Dear grade nine students I am Rita Asimba.
 I come from Oro province in Papua New Guinea.
 I grew up with my seven siblings on my father’s property, which is about five kilometres from Popondetta town.
 Like most parents, mine wanted us to get an education so they enrolled us in a town school about an hours walk from our house.

 Life was tough as I grew up because both of my parents were unemployed.
 My father was a bank officer but lost all his educational certificates when our house burnt down therefore he could not get a good job.
 However he still did his best in doing odd jobs to support us through school.
 My mother (who has only fifth grade education) learned from a friend how to bake buns and became the main income earner for my family.
 My parents would wake up as early as 4am and bake buns till daybreak then walk about ten kilometres to the market to sell.
 The money they earned was little.
 They sacrificed so much to put us through school.